tencentyun/intlcloud-documents/product/域名与网站/网站备案/产品简介/备案类型_intl.md

 ### Cancellation of Transfer

 This is to unlink the ICP filing information from the access provider.
-It is recommended to do this only after the ICP filing is transferred to a new access provider; otherwise, the ICP filing may be deregistered by the competent authority.
+It is recommended to do this only after the ICP filing is transferred to a new access provider; otherwise, the ICP filing may be deregistered by the communication administration.